- City Departments

 DPW Code Enforcement 914-422-1208

 The public right of way (ROW) is land on public property.
 Streets, sidewalks and public parks are included in this definition.
-If you would like to inquire about conducting any type of work on City owned property please contact Code Enforcement to ensure prior authorization to do so.

 The Department of Public Works’ (DPW) Code Enforcement Office is responsible for issuing permits on public rights-of-way that include the following: